 Eventually, stage 2 COPD likely progresses into stage 3.
 During stage 3, lung function further declines, causing the symptoms listed above to worsen.
 Added symptoms at this stage include unintended weight loss and frequent respiratory infections.
 Additional treatment precautions might be added at this point, including daily medications and participation in a pulmonary rehabilitation class.

 The final phase of COPD is stage 4, the most severe stage.
 The signature shortness of breath in stage 4 of COPD takes the greatest toll on quality of life.
 At this stage, respiratory distress can become life threatening.
 PFT results typically show less than 30 percent of normal lung function.
 COPD is a serious condition with a profound impact on all aspects of life.
 Symptoms take awhile to develop, and may not be noticeable until the disorder is well developed.

-Stem cells are the body’s natural healing mechanism.
-When you get a cut on your finger or suffer from a debilitating lung condition, stem cells travel throughout the body to target the damaged tissue and promote healing in its place.
+Cells are the body’s natural healing mechanism.
+When you get a cut on your finger or suffer from a debilitating lung condition, cells travel throughout the body to target the damaged tissue and promote healing in its place.
 For a simple cut, that means a couple days of scabbing and maybe a little bleeding, but eventually your skin looks like new again.
 Unfortunately, the same is not the case for chronic progressive disease.
-Stem cells don’t work as quickly to promote the healing of the tissue as the disease does in destroying it.
-Stem cell therapy involves transferring stem cells from one part of the body to another, focusing the healing ability of the cells in a much more rapid and concentrated manner.
+Cells don’t work as quickly to promote the healing of the tissue as the disease does in destroying it.
+Cellular therapy involves transferring cells from one part of the body to another, focusing the healing ability of the cells in a much more rapid and concentrated manner.

 If you or a loved one is suffering from COPD and would like to learn more about treatment options, the Lung Institute may be able to help.
-Contact us by calling (800) 729-3065 to see if you qualify for stem cell therapy.
+Contact us by calling 888-745-6697 to see if you qualify for cellular therapy.